-Ryan Roberts, former MLB “Fan Favorite”, who most notably played for the Arizona Diamondbacks, whom helped lead them from “worst to first”, now spends his time investing into the next generation as a dynamic school teacher and Baseball/Softball Instructor.
-From All American titles and Major League playoff grand-slams to elementary PE and late nights teaching technique at the batting cage/indoor private field, Ryan’s capacity to empower young people with his vast experience in the study of teamwork is invaluable.
+Ryan Roberts, former MLB “Fan Favorite”, who most notably played for the Arizona Diamondbacks, whom helped lead them from “worst to first”, now spends his time investing into the next generation as a Private Instructor and Teacher.
+Ryan’s capacity to empower young people with his vast experience is invaluable.
 He is passionate about building character and confidence in the individuals and teams that he works with so that on or off the field, they have endurance and heart to offer the world in front of them.

 As a child, Ryan Roberts (Texas-born-and-raised) displayed an athleticism that made him stand out among his peers.
 He played Shortstop for the entirety of his youth.
 In high school Ryan was awarded as an All American in 1999, had the 7th highest batting average in Texas baseball history (.580), played in the Texas High School All-Star Game at Texas Rangers Stadium, and lettered as a sophomore through his senior year at a 6-5A Division High School.